Micro-Influencer Marketing on a Budget:

 UK micro-influencer rates typically range from a few hundred to around a thousand pounds per post, depending on factors including follower count, engagement rates, content complexity, and usage rights.
 Nano-influencers (with smaller followings) often charge modest amounts per post or accept product gifting in lieu of payment.

-UK influencer advertising spend reached substantial levels in 2025 and is forecast to grow significantly by 2030, with the shift notably favouring micro- and Nano-influencers.
+UK influencer marketing spend has grown year-on-year and is forecast to continue expanding through 2030 as brands increasingly redirect budget from traditional advertising to creator-based content — a shift driven by consistently measurable ROI data from micro-influencer campaigns.
 Spending patterns show movement away from very large campaigns toward more cost-efficient approaches, reflecting growing reliance on cost-efficient micro-influencers without compromising engagement quality.

 For UK small businesses, budgets of £1,000-£2,000 were typically sufficient in 2025 to test micro-influencer strategies effectively.
 This might fund: